ydataai/ydata-profiling/docsrc/source/pages/use_cases/time_series_datasets.rst

 ==================
-Time-Series Dataset
+Time-Series data
 ==================

-``pandas-profiling`` can be used to compare multiple version of the same dataset.
-This is useful when comparing data from multiple time periods, such as two years.
-Another common scenario is to view the dataset profile for training, validation and test sets in machine learning.
+``pandas-profiling`` can be used for a quick Exploratory Data Analysis on time-series data.
+This is useful for a quick understading on the behaviour of time dependent variables regarding behaviours such as time plots, seasonality, trends and stationarity.

+Combined with the profiling reports compare, you're able to compare the evolution and data behaviour through time, in terms of time-series specific statistics such as PACF and ACF plots.

-The following syntax can be used to compare two datasets:
+The following syntax can be used to generate a profile under the assumption that the dataset includes time dependent features:

 .. code-block:: python